 As seen in the pie chart image, families that include a history of multiple relatives with FTD and/or ALS are the most likely to have an underlying genetic cause, while cases with sporadic or unknown family histories are the least likely.
 There are also families that fall in the middle, meaning that there is at least one relative who has or had a related neurodegenerative disease like Alzheimer or Parkinson disease, but not a clear-cut family history of FTD or ALS in close relatives.
 In short, the greater the family history of FTD or an associated disease like ALS, the more likely genetics plays a role.
 It is important to note that not all individuals with a family history of neurodegenerative disease will have an identifiable gene mutation.
-This could be because the responsible gene has not yet been identified, or because the disease is not actually due to a gene mutation.
-The specific genes that have been associated with FTD are discussed in detail in the next section.
+This could

-Autosomal Dominant Inheritance Legend Parent Gene Mutation Generation No Mutation Offspring Generation Did not inherit Did not inherit Did inherit Did inherit mutation mutation mutation mutation

-This diagram shows all the possible inheritance combinations for a couple in which one parent has a gene mutation and the other parent does not.
+Autosomal Dominant Inheritance Legend Parent Gene Mutation Generation No Mutation Offspring Generation Did not inherit Did not inherit Did inherit Did inherit mutation mutation mutation mutation This diagram shows all the possible inheritance combinations for a couple in which one parent has a gene mutation and the other parent does not.
 Each time the parent with the gene mutation has a child, there is a 50% chance of passing on the copy of the gene with the mutation, and a 50% chance of passing on the copy without a mutation.

 The chances are equal for males and females.